 Financial Support

-Graduate assistantship and fellowship support is available to full-time students on a competitive basis.
+Graduate assistantship support is available to full-time students on a competitive basis.
 You can be awarded financial support and be eligible for stipends and remission of tuition and fees.
-Students currently receive a stipend of $22,660 per 12-month period.
-Funding comes from a combination of program fellowship support, graduate teaching assistantships, and grant support from your faculty advisor.
-If you are receiving financial assistance, you must register as a full-time student each semester (at least 6 credit hours of environmental science and related courses).
+Funded students currently receive a stipend of $22,660 per 12-month period.
+Funding may come from a combination of departmental graduate teaching assistantships and grant support from your faculty advisor.
+If you are receiving financial assistance, you must register as a full-time student each semester (6 credit hours of environmental science and related courses).

 U.S. Environmental Protection Agency (EPA) Internships